awaitlink/vk-chat-bot/README.md

 npm install vk-chat-bot
 ```
 ## Example
 You can find the example in [`example/main.js`](https://github.com/sudoio/vk-chat-bot/blob/master/example/main.js).
-For a quick start, you canjust clone this repository and push it to your [Heroku](https://heroku.com) project - that's it!
+For a quick start, you can just clone this repository and push it to your [Heroku](https://heroku.com) project - that's it!
 (Don't forget to set some environment variables before pushing though)

 ## Usage
 #### 1. Preparation